 We keep under review how we meet our tax obligations, by seeking external tax advice, investing in tax training for our staff and also how we manage our relationship with tax authorities.

+Day to day tax business is delegated to the local UK management.
+Thus, all tax matters are under the responsibility of the local management of Tönnies UK, except for any issues with potential cross-border implications, which are coordinated and reconciled with the tax department of Tönnies Holding.

 Tönnies UK group attitude regarding tax planning

 We undertake tax planning as part of our overall business strategy.
 Professional advice is sought on a transactional basis, with the depth of such advice being driven by our assessment of the risk presented by each opportunity.
 We do not undertake aggressive tax planning, the sole purpose for which would be obtaining a tax advantage.
 We have a responsibility to minimise our tax risk and our exposure to negative publicity through non-compliance.